wnelis/ADSB-distance-distribution/xymon.patch.md

 The choice of the integration period, that is the number of PDPs per data point, is bounded to be in the range of about 4 to 12 times 288.
 I have chosen for 7 times 288 = 2016, as this covers one complete week.
-Many processes have a weekly rhythm, that is a higher value on Monday through Friday and a lower value on Saturday and Sunday.
-Using a an integration period of one week will remove this variation in first order from the results.
+Many processes have a weekly rhythm, for instance a higher value on Monday through Friday and a lower value on Saturday and Sunday.
+An integration period of one week will remove this variation in first order from the results.

 Thus the additional RRA will contain 576 data points, each containing the